Ambassador guide

 Shoot the full experience

 The environment matters as much as the reel.
-Water surfaces, light on the bank, hands on the rod, the moment before the cast, the moment after the catch.
+Water surfaces, light on the bank, hands on the rod, the moment before the cast.
 Atmosphere and feeling often matter more than technical perfection, especially on social media.

 Never delete material because you think it's not good enough.
-An out-of-focus shot of the right moment is more valuable than a sharp shot of nothing interesting.
+An out-of-focus shot of the right moment is more valuable than a sharp shot of nothing.
 We review everything.
 Send too much rather than too little.

 Do this